lexm/bus-mall-marketing/doc/user-stories.md

 since those will be the ones which will be shown in our catalog.
 * As a marketing research team member, I want to show members of the focus group three products at a time, so their decisions will be simple.
+* As a marketing research team member, I want products to be shown less often the more they've been shown already.
 * As a marketing research team member, I want to see the results of the survey in a format that is easy to read and understand.
 * As a marketing research team member, I want the users not to have access